mlcommons/ck/cm-mlops/script/install-numactl-from-src/README.md

 ### About

-See extra [notes](README-extra.md) from the authors and contributors.
+*Build numactl from sources.*

 #### Summary

-* Category: *MLPerf benchmark support.*
+* Category: *Detection or installation of tools and artifacts.*
 * CM GitHub repository: *[mlcommons@ck](https://github.com/mlcommons/ck/tree/master/cm-mlops)*
-* GitHub directory for this script: *[GitHub](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/get-mlperf-inference-sut-configs)*
+* GitHub directory for this script: *[GitHub](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/install-numactl-from-src)*
 * CM meta description for this script: *[_cm.json](_cm.json)*
-* CM "database" tags to find this script: *get,mlperf,inference,sut,configs,sut-configs*
+* CM "database" tags to find this script: *install,src,from.src,numactl,src-numactl*
 * Output cached? *True*
 ___
 ### Reuse this script in your project